Enforcing Control Flow Integrity on DeFi Smart Contracts: Definitions, Threat Model and Scope

 We now formalize the control flow of a transaction which \name relies on.
 We use \textbf{protected protocol}, denoted as $P$, to refer to the set of smart contracts protected by our technique.
 We use $C_i$ to represent the $i^{th}$ \textbf{protected contract}, where $P = \{ C_1, C_2, \dots, C_j \}$.
 Typically, $P$ consists of all the core contracts of the protocol, as specified by the developers of the protocol.
 We use \textbf{external contracts}, denoted as $E$, to refer to smart contracts that a protected protocol is built on top of but are external to the protected protocol, such as stable coins or oracles.
 In addition, any contract that is neither part of the protected protocol nor considered external is referred to as an \textbf{untrusted contract} (denoted as $U$).
 All functions within protected contracts are referred to as \textbf{protected functions}.

 \begin{definition}[Tracked Runtime Properties] As shown in Section~\ref{sec:example}, {\name} tracks runtime properties for each execution of a protected function, with the detailed algorithms given in Section~\ref{subsec:algorithm}.
 Specifically, it tracks the following two properties: \begin{itemize}[leftmargin=*, itemsep=0pt, topsep=0pt, partopsep=0pt] \item \textbf{Runtime Read-Only} ($\mathit{isRR}$): True if the function does not change any blockchain state on the fly. \item \textbf{Read-After-Write Dependency} ($\mathit{isRAW}$): True if, within the same invocation count (as tracked by $\mathit{invNum}$), the function reads from any storage location that was written by a previous invocation in the same transaction. \end{itemize} Both properties are maintained as boolean flags and are \emph{mergeable} under intra-protocol composition: for a protected function $f$ calling another protected function $g$ within the same invocation, $f$ aggregates $g$'s runtime properties upon return to reflect the combined behavior.
-The merged properties at return are updated as $\mathit{isRR}_f \coloneqq \mathit{isRR}_f \land \mathit{isRR}_g,\quad \mathit{isRAW}_f \coloneqq \mathit{isRAW}_f \lor \mathit{isRAW}_g.$ \end{definition} instruments each protected contract function with two variants to optimize monitoring overhead while maintaining security guarantees.
+The merged properties at return are updated as $\mathit{isRR}_f \coloneqq \mathit{isRR}_f \land \mathit{isRR}_g,\quad \mathit{isRAW}_f \coloneqq \mathit{isRAW}_f \lor \mathit{isRAW}_g.$ \end{definition}

+{\name} instruments each protected contract function with two variants to optimize monitoring overhead while maintaining security guarantees.
 For each function $f$ in a protected contract $C_i \in P$, \textsc{CrossGuard} creates two variants.
 Both variants collect and propagates runtime properties. \begin{itemize}[leftmargin=*, itemsep=0pt, topsep=0pt, partopsep=0pt] \item \textbf{Untrusted variant} $f\_\text{Untrusted}$: Accessible to any caller but mandatory triggers \texttt{EnterFunc} and \texttt{ExitFunc} of guard contract. \item \textbf{Trusted variant} $f\_\text{Trusted}$: Restricted to calls from other protected contracts via access control, bypasses guard contract interactions. \end{itemize}

+\begin{definition}[Call Tree and Invocation] The \textbf{call tree} $CT(tx)$ of transaction $tx$ represents the tree structure of function calls, where nodes correspond to function calls and directed edges represent call dependencies.
+An \textbf{invocation} $\iota(tx, P)$ is a sequence of function calls starting from an entry point in protected protocol $P$.
+Invocations are classified as \textbf{re-entrant} (containing recursive calls to protected contracts through untrusted intermediaries), or \textbf{simple} (no re-entrancy to protected contracts). \end{definition}